 Many Michigan businesses are planning for or beginning the process of reopening in some capacity.
-Under Mich Exec Order No 2020-176, effective September 4, 2020, any work that is capable of being performed remotely must be performed remotely in all Michigan Regions except 6 and 8.
-Although not required in Regions 6 and 8, the order states that work capable of being performed remotely “should” be performed remotely.
-Any businesses requiring in-person work must abide by the workplace safeguards outlined in Mich Exec Order No 2020-175, effective September 3, 2020, which include the following:
+Mich Exec Order No 2020-183, effective October 9, 2020 as amended by Mich Exec Order No 2020-192, includes remote work requirements for most of the state.
+Namely, any work that is capable of being performed remotely must be performed remotely everywhere except Region 6.
+Although not required in Region 6, the order states that work capable of being performed remotely “should” be performed remotely.
+Any businesses requiring in-person work must abide by the workplace safeguards outlined in Mich Exec Order No 2020-184, effective September 25, 2020, which include the following:

 - Developing a COVID-19 preparedness and response plan consistent with guidance from the Occupational Safety and Health Administration (OSHA).

 - Designating on-site work site supervisor(s) to implement, monitor, and report on COVID-19 control.

 - Providing specifically delineated COVID-19 training to employees.

 - Providing facial coverings, which must be worn if six feet of distance cannot be maintained.

 - Increasing facility cleaning and disinfection, adopting of protocols for cleaning and disinfection, and provision of cleaning supplies.

 - Implementing certain protocols surrounding employees or known patrons with confirmed cases of COVID-19.